kanish10/kanish10/README.md

 ### Hi there, I'm Kanish 👋

 I am looking for internships for Summer (May-September) 2024.
-Feel free to reach out to me on Linkedin or email (kkhanna7@student.ubc.ca)
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/kanishkhanna/) or email (kkhanna7@student.ubc.ca)

 I am a 3rd Computer Science student at the University of British Columbia.